Emergency Dentist – St. Peters, MO

 Dental Emergency FAQs

 Do you have questions about what you should do in case you experience a dental emergency?
-When you contact our friendly emergency dentist at Cayo Dental Care, we’ll schedule your appointment for as soon as possible and provide you with over-the-phone first-aid guidance.
+When you contact our friendly emergency dentist, we’ll schedule your appointment for as soon as possible and provide you with over-the-phone first-aid guidance.
 We’ve also answered some of the most common questions that we receive from our patients below for your convenience.

 Should I visit the ER?

 In stressful moments, it can be hard to determine where you should go to receive help.
 Although your first thought during a dental emergency may be to visit your local ER, this may prevent you from getting the specialized care you need immediately.
 While certain life-threatening cases, such as a broken or fractured jawbone or deep facial laceration, require a visit to your emergency room, toothaches and other oral emergencies are best treated by a dentist.
 Not only will they provide you with timely, pain-relieving treatment, but they will also make sure that the issue doesn’t re-develop down the road.
 If you’re questioning what facilities you should visit for care, don’t hesitate to contact our office.